Empowering Wellbeing Through Lived Experience

 Endometriosis: In the Workplace

-Julie is the Endometriosis Friendly Employer Scheme Manager at Endometriosis UK and a Volunteer Support Group Leader.
 With 25+ years supporting leadership teams in the NHS and higher education, she brings practical insight into improving workplace experiences for those living with endometriosis

 Julie Burns